devanshiiparmar/Customer-churn-analysis/README.md

 ## Project Structure

-Here’s how the project is organized: notebooks/ – This folder has all the Jupyter notebooks for data analysis and machine learning.
-You can open these to see the EDA, feature analysis, and model training.
+Here’s how the project is organized: notebooks/ – Jupyter notebooks for data analysis and machine learning.
+Explore these to see the EDA, feature analysis, and model training.
 Power BI/ – Contains the dashboard files (.pbix) that visualize customer churn and insights.
 Open them in Power BI Desktop. data/ – All the dataset files (.csv) are stored here. images/ – Contains charts and plots generated during analysis.
-Only visualizations, no app screenshots. requirements.txt – Lists the Python libraries needed to run the notebooks.
+Only visualizations. requirements.txt – Lists the Python libraries needed to run the notebooks.
 README.md – You are reading it!
 Explains the project and how to use it.
 .gitignore – Files and folders that Git will ignore.